 General Products relevant Optional Physical key ID License Number End user name Master key ID License release date and time Update Number Purchasing Company name.
-In most cases the company to which the key was issued originally Commercial product code Commercial product code Commercial product version and range of build numbers suitable for running Range of CHARON-VAX virtual models available for running Type of host CPU required Host operating system required Number of virtual CPUs enabled for virtual SMP systems Minimum number of host CPU cores required Minimum host memory required Maximum memory emulated.
+In most cases the company to which the key was issued originally Commercial product code Commercial product version and range of build numbers suitable for running Range of CHARON-VAX virtual models available for running Type of host CPU required Host operating system required Number of virtual CPUs enabled for virtual SMP systems Minimum number of host CPU cores required Maximum memory emulated.
 If not present the value defaults to the maximum memory possible for the particular virtual system.
 Note that the maximum memory may not be available to the virtual system if the host computer has insufficient physical memory.
 Maximum number of CHARON-VAX instances that can be run concurrently Whether or not CHAPI (CHARON-VAX API) can be used with this product Product and Field Test expiration dates (if any) Product and Field Test executions counter (if any) Maximum number of hosts that may run CHARON-VAX concurrently (in the case of a networking license) Level of support (if any), end date of any support contract, the "First Line" Service Provider Frequency of CHARON-VAX license checking during CHARON-VAX execution Possibility to attach hardware QBUS/UNIBUS hardware via adapter Parameter that reduces the maximum speed of the program Parameter that enables the product to support additional serial lines through an option board from a company such as DIGI Parameter that prohibits use of Advanced CPU Emulation.
-If not present the Advanced CPU Emulation is enabled Parameter that enables emulation of IEQ11-A IEEE488 Controller (on top of DCI-3100 IEEE488 Controller Parameter that enables emulation of DRV11-WA I/O controller (on top of DCI-1100 I/O controller)
+If not present the Advanced CPU Emulation is enabled Parameter that enables emulation of IEQ11-A IEEE488 Controller (on top of DCI-3100 IEEE488 Controller (on top of DCI-3100 IEEE488 Controller (on top of DCI-1100 I /O controller)